leonidstorms/leonidstorms.github.io/_posts/2021-6-5-ScriptKiddie.md

 I am on as the user `kid`.

 #### Privesc
-I do some poking around the filesystem, run `linPEAS`, and find indications of a possible `sudo` vulnerability, but that ended up being a dead-end.
+I did some poking around the filesystem, ran `linPEAS`, and found indications of a possible `sudo` vulnerability, but that ended up being a dead-end.

 Inside the user `pwn` directory, there is a script called `scanlosers.sh`.
 As far as I can tell, the script takes data from the file `/home/kid/logs/hackers` to run an `nmap` command.